-Roeland (1986) grew up in the small village of Altforst in Gelderland.
-At the age of 16 he moved to Nijmegen where he followed a civil engineering education as a gardener.
-After this training, he continued his bachelor studies at Van Hall Larenstein University of Applied Sciences in Velp, where he graduated cum laude in 2012 in landscape architecture.
-Roeland is currently working on his master in landscape architecture at the Amsterdam Academy of Architecture.
+Roeland Meek grew up in the small village of Altforst in Gelderland (NL).
+At the age of 16, he moved to Nijmegen, where he studied civil engineering and garderning.
+After this training, he continued his bachelor studies at the University of Applied Sciences Van Hall Larenstein.
+He graduated cum laude in 2012 in landscape design.
+In 2019 he obtained a Master’s degree in landscape architecture at the Amsterdam Academy of Architecture.

 Since October 2017 Roeland has been working for OKRA.
-As a designer he is interested in the relationship between cities ‘the city’ and her hinterland ‘the landscape’.
+He is interested in the relationship between cities ‘the city’ and her hinterland ‘the landscape’.
 Due to the strong population growth, this mutual relationship has changed radically in the past century.
-In his view, future urbanization is therefore a challenging and inspiring task.
-As a designer, he is convinced that this assignment not only takes place in the city, but also demands a new perspective on our landscape.
+In his view, future urbanisation is a challenging and inspiring task.
+As a designer, he is convinced that this assignment not only takes place in the city but also demands a new perspective on our landscape.
 How are we going to design the landscape in the coming 10, 20 or 50 years so that inspiring usage spaces are created?